Vladimíra Marcinková: Politics

 In September 2021, together with the platform around the Minister of Justice Mária Kolíková, she left the party For the People, and in the SaS parliamentary club they created the platform For fair Slovakia, but they did not join the party itself.

-For a long time, she supports the participation of women and young people in politics.
+For a long time, she has been supporting the participation of women and young people in politics.

 Legislative and political initiative

 In the parliament, she mainly deals with human rights and social issues.

 As a member of the Committee for Human Rights and Minorities, together with MP Ondrej Dostál, in May 2020, she initiated a parliamentary inquiry into the Office of the Commissioner for Children due to reasonable concerns that the activities of the office and the commissioner herself cannot be fully trust in the agenda, such as the protection of children's rights and the promotion of their best interests.

 In connection with the discussion of the petition For the climate, for the future in March 2021, Marcinková proposed an amending resolution for the parliament to declare a state of climate emergency, which was not approved by the deputies.

 In June 2021, at the Committee for European Affairs, she presented a resolution on the arrest and kidnapping of Belarusian journalist and activist Roman Pratasevic, which was approved by the committee members.
 Subsequently, at a press conference together with Prime Minister Heger, she welcomed harsh sanctions against Alexander Lukashenko's regime in Belarus.

 She acted as the initiator and co-sponsor of several legislative changes that expanded children's rights and social assistance to mothers and families.
 The laws related to changes, such as increasing the amount of maternity pay for female police officers and soldiers, expanding the right to a one-time allowance for placing a child in foster care, allowing grandparents to receive parental allowance, expanding work rights for pregnant members of fire and rescue services that take care of a child younger than 3 years, enabling the presence of a close person during childbirth, introducing paternity leave for 14 days after childbirth or supporting the establishment of company nurseries.